Created by Milton Bass

 (1923-2014)

 So what’s a guy to do?
-Apparently the obvious, non-stressful thing — he goes to work for a mob boss to investigate who’s trying to kill him.
+Apparently the obvious, non-stressful thing — he goes to work for a mob boss to find out who’s trying to kill him.

 Yep.
 Sounds like like nice, relaxing work.

 Milton Bass (sometimes Milton R. Bass) was born in and raised in Pittsfield, Massachusetts, and received a bachelor’s degree from the University of Massachusetts and a master’s in English from Smith College in 1948.
 During World War II, he served in the army as a medic.
 After the war, he became a columnist and entertainer editor for the Berkshire Eagle.
-He’s probably “best known for his quartet of books back in the mid-to-late ’80s about a cop named Benny Freedman.
+He’s probably best known for his four books back in the mid-to-late ’80s about a cop named Benny Freedman.

 NOVELS